1965 Cheoy Lee Offshore 27 sloop – now for sale

 30-ft.
 Sitka Spruce mast

-Bisous is a classic blue-water sloop and a consistent head-turner wherever she is sailed.
+This is a classic blue-water sloop, a consistent head-turner wherever she is sailed.
 She has had only three owners, all in the Pacific Northwest.
 As the third, I’ve owned this boat since July 1999.
 This boat is a perfect single-hander with all the comforts to be had from a boat of this vintage.
-The bulk of work undertaken on this boat over the years I’ve owned her has been with systems improvements.
+The bulk of work undertaken on this boat over the years I’ve owned her has been with systems improvements, while more recently attention has been focused on below-decks comfort.

 Back to top